 An About Page can be its own separate page, or this information can live on your homepage.

 How far are patients willing to travel for healthcare?
 Research suggests not very.
 In one study, adult Washington state residents indicated they’d be willing to travel just 20 miles (or about 28 minutes) for routine and urgent primary care services.
-This is just one reason why it’s important to highlight your practice’s location (or locations) on your medical website.
+This is just one reason why it’s important to highlight your practice’s location (or locations) on your healthcare website.

 For each location, create a separate page with unique content and clear information about that location, including its name, address, phone number, a map, and other contact details.
 If you have a single practice location, one Contact Us page with this information is sufficient.

-3. People page
+3. Practice staff page

 Though patients are unlikely to choose a practice exclusively because of supporting providers or staff, you’d be remiss to think these people do not play any kind of role in patient acquisition.
 Patients want to know that you are backed by capable and caring professionals, which you can highlight on a dedicated People Page.